 See complete information on the Cantor Certificate page

-NPM offers three certification programs for organists:
+NPM offers three options for organists:

 - The joint NPM/AGO SPC Certification: specifically addresses the music demands in Roman Catholic parishes

-- The joint NPM/AGO CAGO certification: a joint-certification program with the AGO for the Colleague-level organist certification.
+- The joint NPM/AGO CAGO Certification: a joint-certification program with the AGO for the Colleague-level organist certification.